mmmaxi/gcal2slack/README.md

 ```

 The `status_text` in the Body payload of the webrequest is the text for the status within slack.
-By default it is "In a Meeting"
+By default it is `In a Meeting`

 The `status_emoji` in the Body payload of the webrequest is the [emoji](https://www.webfx.com/tools/emoji-cheat-sheet/) which the status should be set to.
-By default it is ":handshake:"
+By default it is `:handshake:`

 The `workspaceURL` in the Body payload of the webrequest needs to be the first part of your Slack Worspace's URL e.g. it is `abc` if your workspace is `https://abc.slack.com/`